Product Portfolio

 Each product I touched is evidence of how I grew

 Four hardware generations at Sidework.
-Each one represents a different chapter of my development, from sole designer, to team lead, to head of product.
+Each one represents a different chapter of my development, from sole designer, to team lead, to Chief Product Officer.

 Backbar Deluxe